 - SECTION 1: DEFINITIONS.In addition to terms defined elsewhere in this Anti-Spam Policy, the definitions below will apply to capitalized words in this Anti-Spam Policy.
 Capitalized words in this Anti-Spam Policy that are not otherwise defined herein shall have the meaning ascribed in the Agreement or Acceptable Use Policy (as applicable).

-- “Agreement”means, as applicable, either the: 1) Terms of Service Agreement located at delivra.com/terms-of-service/, as updated from time to time; or 2) a superseding written agreement for use of the Services executed by and between Company and Customer.
+- “Agreement”means, as applicable, either the: 1) Terms of Service Agreement located at delivra.com/trust/terms-of-service/, as updated from time to time; or 2) a superseding written agreement for use of the Services executed by and between Company and Customer.

 - “Anti-Spam Laws”means any and all applicable Laws regulating the transmission of electronic messages.